dhoyle/splicedocs-jekyll/pages/Developers/Fundamentals/UsingExternalTables.md

 ### Importing Data Into an External Table

-You cannot import data directly into an external table; if you already have an external table in a compatible format, you can use [`CREATE EXTERNAL TABLE`](sqlref_statements_createexternaltable.html) statement to point at the external file and query against it.
+You cannot import data directly into an external table; if you already have an external table in a compatible format, you can use &nbsp;[`CREATE EXTERNAL TABLE`](sqlref_statements_createexternaltable.html) statement to point at the external file and query against it.